 The filter itself makes almost no noise, making it a good choice for small tanks – 10 to 20 gallons – in quiet rooms.
 The filter is also easy to clean due to the sponge-based functional design.

 The Hikari Bacto-Surge filter is easy to set up and install.
 A weighted base ensures the filter stays where you put it.
 Its design also allows it to be hidden behind plants for maximum visual appeal.

-The filtration unit is made of high-quality foam with a large surface area to encourage colonization of beneficial bacteria.
+The filtration unit is made of high-quality foam with a large surface area to encourage the colonization of beneficial bacteria.
 This will encourage the health and growth of your fish while cleaning their home.